Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Subtask 3: Fallacious Argument Reconstruction

 We compare the performance when prompting LLMs based on each passage $S_j$ individually (\emph{per-passage}) and when including all concatenated passages in a single prompt (\emph{all passages}).
-The \emph{per-passage} prompts follow \missci{}, where the fallacies where detected for each publication context ($s_i$) with the provided accurate premise ($p_0$).
-To apply this on \dataset{}, we replaced the paraphrased publication context $s_i$ with a passage $S_j$ that is linked to $s_i$, and replace $p_0$ with a randomly sampled passage $S_j^0$.
-For both prompting strategies, we selected the five top-ranked fallacy predictions per argument for evaluation using $\phi^{\mathrm{f+p}}$ in Table~\ref{tab:subtask3-argument-reconstruction}.

-Per-passage prompting is superior for both LLMs, but more expensive due to multiple prompts per argument.
+The \emph{per-passage} prompts follow \missci{}, but replace the accurate premise ($p_0$) and publication context ($s_i$) with the respective real-world passages that contain the same information.
+We always provided oracle passages and selected the top five ranked fallacy predictions per argument for evaluation using $\phi^{\mathrm{f+p}}$ in Table~\ref{tab:subtask3-argument-reconstruction}.
+Per-passage prompting shows superior performances for both LLMs, but is more expensive because it requires multiple prompts per argument.
 The higher (or similar) precision suggests that focusing on one passage (per-passage prompting) can be advantageous when identifying the fallacies.
-Llama3-8B outperforms GPT-3.5 across all measures, but detects none of the annotated fallacies for more than half of the misinformation, according to the automated metrics.
+Llama3-8B outperforms GPT-3.5 across all measures, but detects none of the annotated fallacies for more than half of the misinformation, according to Arg@$1$.